| Feature/Factor | TikTok | YouTube |

 TikTok Monetization

 There are different ways to earn on TikTok.
-Below are mentioned some of the best practices that help tiktokers to earn on TikTok:
+Below are some of the best practices that help TikTokers earn money:

 - TikTok Creator Fund: Requires 100,000 views in the last 30 days.